anju0422/anju0422/README.md

 Prior to my data-focused roles, I worked as a Business Analyst Intern.
 During this internship, I honed my skills in SQL, Excel, and Power BI, specializing in data cleaning, Excel report generation, Power BI dashboard development, and writing complex SQL queries.

-My commitment to continuous learning ensures I stay updated with industry trends, positioning me to contribute effectively in the field of data analytics.
-I'm enthusiastic about the prospect of bringing my analytical skills and problem-solving abilities to your team, and I'm determined to make a positive impact in a dynamic and innovative environment.

 Let's connect and explore opportunities for collaboration in the fascinating realm of data analysis and business intelligence.

 - 💬 Ask me about **SQL, Excel, Power BI, Python**